stehrn/tradebook/SYNTHETIC_METRICS.md

 *High synthetic weight bad, low synthetic weight good*

 Note how we take the inverse (1 - x) in cases where high is good, and this is just one of many variants of the metric possible.

+### Weights
+Weights can help with tuning the metrics, to give more or less relevance to the things that are of importance to given analysis.
+For examaple, it may be known in advance that a large number of apps are running with a fixed memory footprint, and CPU usage is going to be used as the dominant measure of how active (busy) the applications are.
+It's also known there's a mix of server types with some older more expensive ones alongside cheaper commodity servers.
+Reasonable weights for the analysis might be: cost: 20; cpu: 8; mem: 5.
+Its a bit arbitrary what the actual values are, what's more importance are the values *relative* to one another.

+### Apples and pears
+How to combine metrics when the units don't match - e.g. CPU percentage with a EUR cost?
+A special type of normalization called [feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) can be used here to bring all values into the (0,1) range.
+CPU and memory are already in percentage units, so scaling need only be applied to cost.

+## Next Steps
+Implementing the synthetic metric will depend on how data going into the metric can be sourced - ideally programmatically, in which case you may well have an application that hits a bunch of REST endpoints to source everything, generates the metric and dumps it into prometheus where you can add a grafana dashboard.

+Generating a histogram of the normalized synthetic weights will help clearly show what to focus on - given high is bad, you're looking for a right skew, and should start with the hosts to the far right, these are the ones the metric has indicated either cost more, are using fewer system resources (or nearing retirement and using too much system resource), or both!
+Outliers will be hosts that are costing more than average but have near zero CPU usage - i.e. applications that don't do anything.

+The more servers you need to manage, the more value the metric will provide as it will cut through the noise and highlight the servers that need to be looked at first.
+Combining server meta data, cost and usage data in one place can lead to other use cases as well - for example, if you're looking to move off-prem onto the cloud (increasingly likely) then this is exactly the data needed to find the right-sized compute and evaluate the cost benefits.